 The design of very high voltage underground cables has evolved over many years and our new cables all use a solid plastic-like insulation.
 Old designs of 33kV and higher voltage cables used an insulating oil in ducts inside the cable.
-Whilst these cables are normally very reliable in the event of a fault or damage by third parties, this oil may leak out.
-In common with other DNOs WPD West Midlands works to an operating code agreed with the Environment Agency and assesses both the condition and the environmental risk posed by the fluid filled cables which the Company owns.
+Whilst these cables are normally very reliable, in the event of a fault or damage by third parties, this oil may leak out.
+In common with other DNOs, WPD East Midlands works to an operating code agreed with the Environment Agency and assesses both the condition and the environmental risk posed by the fluid filled cables which the Company owns.

-The losses from WPD West Midlands' fluid filled cables can vary from year to year generally dependent on the number of small leaks at disparate locations.
-The increase in the current year is mainly due to two big events i.e. Nechells / Summer Lane circuit losing 5,011 litres and a Winson Green / Ladywood 2 circuit losing 2,205 litres.
+The losses from WPD East Midlands' fluid filled cables can vary from year to year generally dependent on the number of small leaks at disparate locations.
+However, the increase in the current year is mainly due to one big event i.e. Corby / Leicester 2 T Kibworth T Wigston losing 2,100 litres.
 The Environment Agency ("EA") have been kept fully informed of the oil losses, and we continue to operate under the EA Fluid Filled Cable Operating Code of Practice.